HHRA is concerned that rising exposures to pesticides and other chemicals used in food production and processing may be increasing cancer risk.

 Many things have to go wrong for aberrant cell growth to survive the efforts of our immune system to snuff it out or starve it.
 For this reason, it is rare for just one thing to cause cancer, even in the case of widely known carcinogens like vinyl chloride and cigarette smoke.
 After all, we know that not everyone who smokes gets cancer, nor do all workers in plastic manufacturing plants get cancer from vinyl chloride.

 Pesticides and Cancer

-Several dozen widely-used pesticides are endocrine disruptors and damage DNA, and likely are triggering errors in DNA replication — some of which can lead to cancer.
-Others are known to suppress or somehow undermine the human immune system.
-Some are known to promote cancerous cell growths, and a few basically feed cancer cells.
-A small number appear capable of doing all of the above to give cancer a leg up in its continuous battle with the human immune system.
+Several dozen widely-used pesticides are endocrine disruptors and damage DNA, and likely are triggering errors in DNA replication, some of which can lead to cancer.
+Other pesticides are known to suppress or somehow undermine the human immune system.
+Some are known to promote cancerous cell growths, and a few seem to basically feed cancer cells.
+A small number appear capable of doing all or most of the above in triggering cancerous cell growths and helping them in their continuous battle with the human immune system.

 The three herbicides that account for almost all of the worrisome growth in herbicide use in the 13-state Heartland Study region have been classified by the International Agency for Research on Cancer as “probable” (glyphosate) or “possible” (2,4-D, dicamba) human carcinogens.
 This is why cancer is on the HHRA and Heartland Study radar screen, and will remain so until science and regulation end routine human exposures to chemicals relied upon to bring food to our tables.